dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 the capabilities of specific verticals, like autonomous tractors.
 Others like Weights and Biases support specific stages in the ML lifecycle, like training and result tracking.
-Other projects like Tecton and Databricks aim to redefine what machine learning ops (MLOps)-as-a-platform means at Enterprise-scale, making them harder to bucket and define.

-"Data versioning and reproducibility" has a deceivingly simple scope that masks the variety and difficulty of data capture, similar to platform projects.
+"Data versioning and reproducibility" has a deceivingly simple scope that masks the variety and difficulty of data capture.

 Consider two versioning tools: Dolt and Data Version Control.

-Dolt is a Git-versioned SQL database.
+Dolt is an SQL database with Git-versioning semantics.
 Tabular datasets in Dolt gain the powers of production databases (scalability, schema reliability, query language, logging) and Git (row-level commits, diffs, and merges, etc).
-Dolt is use-case unopinionated, and optimizes for delivering the experience of MySQL and Git using a novel storage layer.

-Data Version Control (DVC) offers ML project management and workflow versioning.
-DVC files committed to Git track data in S3 alongside Git source code.
-DVC facilitates a process by which a team can collaborate between those two mediums, Git and remote object stores.
+Data Version Control (DVC) uses workflow files to support team collaboration of Git source code and remote object stores.

-"Git for Data" and "Data Version Control" are synonyms, which can be confusing.
-Because Dolt is an opinionated data store, and DVC is an opinionated process management software, we believe the two support one-another.
+Because Dolt is an unopinionated data store, and DVC is an opinionated workflow manager, we believe the two support one-another.
-The degree to which the two are complementary is difficult to answer abstractly, so we built an integration between them.
+We built an integration to show how this works in practice.

 # Tutorial